nnellans/terraform-guide/README.md

 - `terraform apply`
   - work in progress
 - `terraform console`
-  - Interactive, read-only console to try out built-in functions, query the state of your infrastructure, etc.
+  - Launches an interactive, read-only console to try out built-in functions, query the state of your infrastructure, etc.
 - `terraform destroy`
-  - Deletes all resources
+  - Finds all resources managed by your code, and deletes them in real life
   - There is no "undo" so be very careful!
 - `terraform fmt`
-  - work in progress
+  - Automatically formats all of your code to match Terraform's [preferred style](https://developer.hashicorp.com/terraform/language/style)
 - `terraform graph`
   - Shows you the dependency graph for the resources
   - It outputs into a graph description language called DOT
   - You can use tools like Graphviz or GraphvizOnline to convert into an image
 - `terraform import`
-  - work in progress
+  - You need this command when you create a resource manually (not using Terraform) and later you would like that resource to be managed by Terraform
+  - First, create the Terraform code for a particular resource.
+Then, run the terraform import command for that resource.
+Doing so will import that resource into Terraform's state file
+  - Each resource type has its own syntax for running import commands.
+Check your provider's documentation for more info
+  - An alternative to running this command is to use an [import block](https://developer.hashicorp.com/terraform/language/block/import) in your Terraform code
 - `terraform init`
   - Downloads any Providers that are found in your code, and puts them here:  `<currentDirectory>\.terraform\`
   - You must run `init` each time you change settings for your Remote Backend
   - You must run `init` each time you reference a new Module, or change Module settings
 - `terraform output`
-  - Lists all of the Output Variables
+  - Lists all of the Output Variables that are found in your code
-  - List a specific Output Variable only:  `terraform output <name>`
+  - List just one specific Output Variable:  `terraform output <name>`
     - Tip: this is great for scripts where you may need to grab an output variable from terraform and use it somewhere else.
 - `terraform plan`
   - work in progress
 - `terraform state`
   - work in progress
 - `terraform workspace`
-  - To work with terraform workspaces
+  - For working with local terraform workspaces

 ## .gitignore File